burke/zeus/README.md

 Q: "I should put it in my `Gemfile`, right?"

-A: No. running `bundle exec zeus` instead of `zeus` can add precious seconds to a command that otherwise would take 200ms.
+A: You can, but running `bundle exec zeus` instead of `zeus` can add precious seconds to a command that otherwise would take 200ms.
 Zeus was built to be run from outside of bundler.

 ## Usage